YoussefNassef1/exclusive-e-commerce/README.md

 - **Payment Processing**: Integration with popular payment gateways for secure and seamless transactions.
 - **Search and Filtering**: Efficient search and filtering functionality to find products based on various criteria.
 - **Admin Panel**: Admin dashboard to manage products, orders, users, and other site settings.
-- **Responsive Design**: Optimized for a seamless user experience across devices of all sizes.

 ## Technologies Used